 Is molluscum contagiosum serious?

-The small lumps on the skin (the mollusca) are not usually itchy, painful, or serious.
-A scar is not usually left when they go, but sometimes a tiny dent or mark remains.
-In a few people the skin looks lighter in the places where mollusca had been.
-Occasionally, the skin next to a molluscum becomes infected with germs (bacteria).
-This can be treated with antibiotic medicines.
+The small lumps (mollusca) on the skin are not usually itchy, painful, or serious.
+A scar is not usually left when they go but sometimes a tiny dent or mark remains.
+In a few people the skin looks lighter in the places where mollusca have been.
+Occasionally, the skin next to a lump (molluscum) becomes infected with germs (bacteria).
+This can be treated with antibiotic creams or medicines.
 Rarely, a molluscum on an eyelid causes eye inflammation.
 (See a doctor if any eye symptoms develop related to a molluscum.)
 After an episode of molluscum contagiosum has cleared away, you will normally be immune to the virus and further episodes only occur rarely.